 Sir Gregory Winter (1970) is Master of Trinity College Cambridge and until recently a member of the Medical Research Council’s Laboratory of Molecular Biology (LMB) in Cambridge.
 He is a scientist, inventor and entrepreneur.
 He read Biological Sciences at Trinity.
+In October 2018 he was jointly awarded the 2018 Nobel Prize in Chemistry for his pioneering work in using phage display for the directed evolution of antibodies, with the aim of producing new pharmaceuticals.

 His scientific career has almost entirely been based in Cambridge where his work has involved the development of technologies for making pharmaceutical antibodies by genetic engineering.
 Such antibodies have proved useful for treatment of cancer and immune disorders, and now comprise many of the world’s top-selling pharmaceutical drugs.
 These include the “humanized” antibodies Herceptin (for treatment of breast cancer) and Lucentis (for treatment of wet acute macular degeneration), and the human antibody Humira (for treatment of rheumatoid arthritis), currently the world’s top selling pharmaceutical drug.